Pizza with Squash Blossoms, Fresh Mozzarella, Pesto and Prosciutto (Pizza Dough Recipe)

 You’ll want to make sure there are no insects inside the blossoms (the ants and bees were loving mine) and remove the pollen-covered stamen from inside the flowers before using them for cooking.
 Once cooked, the blossoms added a very delicate squash flavor to the pizza.

-As for the other toppings, I used the prosciutto because I had some left over in the fridge from my paper chef entry.
+As for the other toppings, I used the prosciutto because I had some leftover in the fridge from my paper chef entry.
 This could certainly be a vegetarian pizza and I had been contemplating using eggplant instead of the prosciutto.
 I chose the pesto because I thought a tomato sauce would overwhelm the flavor of the blossoms.
-I like the using fresh mozzarella because I think it tastes better and has a nicer consistency than dry mozzarella, though you could certainly use it instead.
+I like using fresh mozzarella because I think it tastes better and has a nicer consistency than dry mozzarella, though you could certainly use it instead.

 I use a 16″ pizza pan because I don’t have a baking stone, but I’d like to get one.